JohnZolton/flashcards/README.md

 This is a flashcard app, inspired by Anki and Dr. Andrew Huberman, created using Tkinter.

+During a study session, random short rest intervals boost learning speed.
+The neurons activated while studying actually fire faster during this rest interval resulting in stronger memory formation.
+Additionally, an adrenaline spike signals the brain to remember the events directly before the adrenalien jump.
+Like when people experience a traumatic event can vividly remember many details.
+We can take advantage of these biological mechanisms to study more effectively!
+My favorite memorization tool is Anki, unfortunately it lacked any features to capitalize on these two mechanisms, so I built my own from scratch using Tkinter.
+Its key features include random rest intervals and it will randomly flash a scary picture to boost adrenaline.

 Key Features:
  - Random rest intervals after a completed card.
 This boosts memory and learning speed.
 [Overview](https://www.auxoro.com/blog/learn-skills-faster-andrew-hubereman-neuroscience), [Study](https://www.sciencedirect.com/science/article/pii/S2211124721005398).
  - Randomly flashes a scary picture.
 This causes an adrenaline jump which signals the brain to remember the events immediately before.
 [Source](https://www.youtube.com/watch?v=JPX8g8ibKFc&t=3422s).